subhash-vadlamani/commit_analysis/README.md

 # commit_analysis

 Before the execution of the script, please clone the openstack nova project(https://github.com/openstack/nova) to the local folder with the relative path "/tmp/nova".
+Also, please install the GitPython library using the command "pip install GitPython".

 Below are the script execution instructions: